davidmalcolm/texi2rst/output/options-controlling-c++-dialect.rst

   Do not emit the extra code to use the routines specified in the C++ ABI for thread-safe initialization of local statics.
-You can use this option to reduce code size slightly in code that doesnt need to be thread-safe.
+You can use this option to reduce code size slightly in code that doesn't need to be thread-safe.

 .. option:: -fuse-cxa-atexit